SuperPoint features in endoscopy: SuperPoint in endoscopy

 where $\mathcal{X}$ and $\mathcal{X}^{\prime}$ are the raw detection head outputs for image $I$ and warped image $I^{\prime}$, respectively.
 Their associated detection pseudo-labels are $Y$ and $Y^{\prime}$. $\mathcal{D}$ and $\mathcal{D}^{\prime}$ are the raw description head outputs. $S \in \mathbb{R}^{H/8 \times W/8 \times H/8 \times H/8}$ is the homography-induced correspondence matrix. $\mathcal{L}_p$ is the detection loss, which measures the discrepancies between the detection outputs and the pseudo-labels. $\mathcal{L}_d$ is the description loss, that forces descriptors that correspond to the same region in the original image to be similar, and different to the rest. $\lambda$ is a weighting parameter.

+\paragraph{E-SuperPoint.} Specularities are very frequent artifacts in endoscopic images~\cite{stoyanov2005removing}, and feature extractors often tend to detect features in the contour or within these image specularities.
+Features on specularities are not well suited for rigid model estimation, suffer from bad localization, and they turn out to be unreliable in downstream tasks such as tracking and 3D reconstruction.
+Although they can be masked out later, as we see in our experiments, they account for a too large portion of the features and matches.
+Thus, we aim to prevent them from happening in the first place, to encourage the detectors to focus on other regions.

-\paragraph{E-SuperPoint.} A fine-tuned version of the original model using endoscopic images (resized to 256$\times$256) from routine medical practice recordings (dataset detailed in Sec.~\ref{sec:experiment}).
+We fine-tune the original model using endoscopic images (resized to 256$\times$256) from routine medical practice recordings (dataset detailed in Sec.~\ref{sec:experiment}).
 Pseudo-labels are obtained with the original SuperPoint model.
 The pseudo-label is set to zero where the confidence value is lower than a threshold of $0.015$.
 Non-maximum suppression is applied over windows of 9$\times$9 pixels, and only the top $600$ points are finally saved.
 We fine-tune the model for $200000$ iterations with learning rate of $1\mathrm{e}{-5}$ and batch size of $2$.
 We use sparse loss for more efficient convergence~\cite{jau2020deep}, and the rest of parameters are the same as they describe.
 For testing we set the detection threshold to $0.015$ and non-maximum suppression over 3$\times$3 windows.
+Our modification of the SuperPoint model adds a new term to the training loss, our specularity loss $\mathcal{L}_s$.
+The purpose of $\mathcal{L}_{s}$ is to account for all the keypoints that are extracted on top of specularities, and is close to zero when there are no keypoints on those locations. \textbf{The final loss} is: